 Psychoanalytical theories offer great value when trying to understand human nature and cultural produce in the fields of literature, theater and cinema in particular, but they are also invaluable for each individual suffering from emotional or behavioral problems.

-People suffering from severe or chronic anxiety or depression, people with constant difficulties with couple relationships, or those who can´t have couple relationships as well as those who feel an unexplainable void in their lives, greatly benefit from a psychoanalytical treatment.
+People suffering from severe or chronic anxiety or depression, people with constant difficulties with couple relationships, or those who can´t establish lasting and healthy couple relationships as well as those who feel an unexplainable void in their lives, greatly benefit from a psychoanalytical treatment.

 Psychoanalysis plays a very complex role in the modern world: it has a lot to offer to help us understand ourselves and the way our minds work and also the way other people function.
 But, at the same time, its own nature may take us to threatening and unwelcomed territories.